 The seat comfort tends to be a make or break situation for almost all chairs.
 It’s sort of like the story Goldilocks, with some finding chairs to be too soft, too firm or just right.
 The 100MC chair tends to sit a bit more on the firm side.
 While not hard as a rock, if you prefer a big cushy seat this is not going to be it.
 It was designed to offer consistent support, that wouldn’t break down quickly like other chairs at its price point.
 While you may find that the seat does soften naturally over time, it tends to remain very consistent years after use.
 The seat upholstery itself is nice and soft; comfortable for those who are lucky enough to wear shorts to the office.

 The 100MC has surprisingly good back support for a chair that is at this price point.
-The mesh backrest has just enough give to it to so that it’s supportive and you can still feel the lumbar support system.
-The lumbar support system is the best i’ve reviewed, but it still provides good lower support that you can actually feel.
-The lumbar support system is also height adjustable so you are able to fine tune what feels good.
+The mesh backrest has just enough give to it so that it’s supportive and you can still feel the lumbar support system.
+The lumbar support system is the best I’ve reviewed, but it still provides good lower support that you can actually feel.
+The lumbar support system is also height adjustable so you are able to fine-tune what feels good.
 The backrest is also tall enough to fully encompass my shoulder blades without the uncomfortable feeling of a hard frame hitting you.
-The backrest is also positioned to create a nice 90 degree angle with the seat.
-For users that might need consistent back support up the entire back, the 100MC will provide great support all off the way up your back.
+The backrest is also positioned to create a nice 90-degree angle with the seat.
+For users that might need consistent back support through the entire back, the 100MC will provide great support all of the ways up your back.